 It’s heartening to see improved car safety features added to vehicles, but it can be tough to keep track of all this innovation in order to make informed choices when buying a car.

 What’s more, it’s not always clear if safe driving technology always makes us safer.

 Many drivers today take advantage of GPS navigation assistance to receive advance warning of upcoming highway exits and advice on when to move to the correct lane to safely leave the roadway.

 But drivers have to be careful about how they use navigation assistance.
-Fiddling with a cell phone’s map app or the in-vehicle nav system while on the highway can lead to distracted driving and an increased risk of an accident, he says.
+Distractions of any kind, including messing with GPS or navigation on a cell phone can increase the risk of an accident, he says.

 If you’re in the market for a new car or looking at pre-owned vehicles that are only a few years old, here are some of the latest driver assist and warning systems you will likely encounter: